unrouted/disty/README.md

-# distry
+# disty

-**distry** is a lightweight, distributed container image registry designed for in-cluster, fault-tolerant deployments.
-Built in [Rust](https://www.rust-lang.org/) using [Axum](https://docs.rs/axum/), [OpenRaft](https://databendlabs.github.io/openraft/), and [Hiqlite](https://github.com/sebadob/hiqlite), distry aims to be a self-contained solution for Kubernetes-native environments where traditional cloud or centralized registries aren't a viable option.
+**disty** is a lightweight, distributed container image registry designed for in-cluster, fault-tolerant deployments.
+Built in [Rust](https://www.rust-lang.org/) using [Axum](https://docs.rs/axum/), [OpenRaft](https://databendlabs.github.io/openraft/), and [Hiqlite](https://github.com/sebadob/hiqlite), disty aims to be a self-contained solution for Kubernetes-native environments where traditional cloud or centralized registries aren't a viable option.

 ---